-We have audited the accompanying statement of financial position of Peabody Charter School (the Charter School) (A California Non-Profit Public Benefit Corporation) as of June 30, 2012, and the related statements of activities and changes in net assets, and cash flows for the year then ended.
-These financial statements are the responsibility of the Charter School's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying financial statements of Peabody Charter School, Inc. (the Charter School) (A California Non-Profit Public Benefit Corporation), which are comprised of the statement of financial position as of June 30, 2013, and the related statements of activities and changes in net assets, and cash flows for the year then ended, and the related notes to the financial statements.